 You can make a positive difference to someone experiencing abuse, whether they’re a family member, friend or even a stranger.

 Not sure if someone is in trouble?
 You might not see dramatic warning signs like black eyes and broken bones, so how can you tell for sure?
 For one thing, listen to your instincts.
 You probably wouldn't be worried without good reason.

 Here are some signs to look for that might mean someone you know is in trouble and needs help.

-- You notice your their boyfriend or girlfriend calls them names or puts them down in front of other people.
+- You notice their partner calls them names or puts them down in front of other people.

-- If they talk to other people, their boyfriend or girlfriend gets extremely jealous.
+- If they talk to other people, their partner gets extremely jealous.

-- They apologize for their boyfriend or girlfriend’s behavior and make excuses for it.
+- They apologize for their partner's behavior and make excuses for it.

 - They frequently cancel plans at the last minute for reasons that sound untrue.

-- Their boyfriend or girlfriend is always checking up, calling or texting and demanding to know where they’ve been and with who.
+- Their partner is always checking up, calling or texting and demanding to know where they’ve been and with who.

 - You’ve seen fights escalate to breaking or hitting things.

-- They’re constantly worried about upsetting their boyfriend or girlfriend or making them angry.
+- They’re constantly worried about upsetting their partner or making them angry.

 - They give up things they used to enjoy such as spending time with friends or other activities.

 - Their weight, appearance or grades have changed dramatically.
 These could be signs of depression, which could indicate abuse.

 - They have injuries they can’t explain or the explanations they give don’t make sense.

 Watching your friend experience abuse can be both challenging and frustrating.
 Consider these tips as you try to make a positive change in your friend's life.